Jason Isaacs: 2010s

 He provided the voice of Ra's al Ghul in the DC animated film, Batman: Under the Red Hood (2010), and also the voice of Sinestro in the DC animated film Green Lantern: Emerald Knights (2011).
 In 2011, he starred as Jackson Brodie in a BBC adaptation of Kate Atkinson's Case Histories.
-For his portrayal of the detective, Isaacs won a Satellite Award for Best Actor in a Miniseries or a Motion Picture Made for Television.

 Isaacs starred as Detective Michael Britten in the NBC police procedural fantasy drama series Awake, which premiered on 1 March 2012, and ended in May 2012.
 After Britten gets into a terrible car wreck with his family, his dreams begin to take on two alternate realities, one in which his wife died in the crash and one in which his son died.
 Says Isaacs about the ambitious premise: "There's no question it's challenging.
 We've got a bunch of very experienced writers who have written things from HBO shows to The X-Files, to 24 and everything in between.
 And they are challenged.
 All of them have said that it's the hardest job that they've ever had.
 But sometimes that's a good thing.
 If it comes easily, that they could write in their sleep, I personally wouldn't want to act – and I think the audience wouldn't want to watch."

 In 2015, Isaacs took the lead role in the USA Network action adventure drama series Dig.
 Isaacs plays an FBI agent (which was named Peter Connelly) stationed in Jerusalem who uncovers a 2,000-year-old conspiracy while investigating an archaeologist's murder.
 The ten-episode series premiered 5 March 2015.
 In February 2016, he starred in Medusa's Ankles, a film directed by Harry Potter co-star Bonnie Wright.
 In December 2016, he appeared in the Netflix series The OA as Dr. Hunter Aloysius "Hap" Percy.